gatsby003/version-control-system/README.md

 Project done as part of a Data Structures course Hug61B taught by UC Berkely's <a href="https://joshhug.gitbooks.io/hug61b/content/">Josh Hug</a>.

 A java based implementation of the git version control system.
-Implements all the basic verison control functionalities along with checkout and merging.
+Implements all the basic version control functionalities along with checkout and merging.

 * Classes